 On my last weekend in Asia, Eileen took me to Pulau Ubin, a little island off the east coast.
 It's a quiet little place—you have to take a ferry to it, and there are only a hundred or so inhabitants

-It reminded me of Hawaii or the beaches Thailand; very green, and mostly unspoiled.
+It reminded me of the forests in Hawaii or the beaches in Thailand: very green, and mostly unspoiled.
 It was beautiful.
 Apparently not many people visit there, but I loved it.

 It was like a mini vacation.
 When we got there it was very grey, and actually started pouring, but after it cleared up it was lovely and perfect for exploring.